When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 The wheels are Boardman HYB-E. The front wheel is a 28h Boardman 6 Bolt Disc, 100x12mm Thru Axle, with the rear being a 32h standard 135mm Quick release.

-The tyres are the excellent Schwalbe Citizen K-Guard, 700c x 35mm, which will offer a good level of puncture protection.
+The tyres are excellent Schwalbe Citizen K-Guard, 700c x 35mm, which will offer a good level of puncture protection.
 Particularly useful when negotiating debris-strewn city streets.

 The finishing kit is all, good quality Boardman branded components.
 Boardman Lock On Grips, Wellgo Flat Pedals,